SkafteNicki/dtu_mlops/s3_reproducibility/README.md

   <figcaption> <a href="https://towardsdatascience.com/reproducible-machine-learning-cf1841606805"> Image credit </a> </figcaption>
 </figure>

 Trustworthy ML is basically the idea that machine learning agents *can* be trusted.
-Take the example of an machine learning agent being responsible for medical diagnoses.
+Take the example of a machine learning agent being responsible for medical diagnoses.
 It is s very clear that we need to be able to trust that the agent give us the correct diagnosis for the system to work in practice.
 Reproducibility plays a big role here, because without we cannot be sure that the exact same agent deployed at two different hospitals will actually give